microsoft/cordova-samples/sap-custom-fiori-client/README.md

 ## Known Issues
 - Custom Fiori Clients make use of quite a few custom Cordova plugins, so you will want to be sure to pick an Android or iOS device or emulator / simulator target when debugging your app.
 Ripple will not be able to simulate the app.
+- SAP recommends Cordova 5.2.0 for use with the Kapsel SDK in Mobile SDK 3.0 SP10 and as a result this sample uses 5.2.0 as well.
+However, there are some known issues with 5.2.0 to be aware of:
+	- Cordova 5.2.0 only works with Node.js 0.12.x and below.
+There are known issues with both Node.js 4.x.x for iOS and with Node.js 5.0.0+ for all platforms.
+See [known issues for more details](http://go.microsoft.com/fwlink/?LinkID=618471).
-- Cordova 5.3.3 and below have known incompatibilities with Xcode 7.
+	- Cordova 5.3.3 and below have known incompatibilities with Xcode 7 that can be resolved with some workarounds.
 Some workarounds are applied in this sample, but [see known issues for more details](http://go.microsoft.com/fwlink/?LinkID=691679).
 - Windows and Windows Phone 8.0 are not supported by the Custom Fiori Client creation script today

 ## Terms of Use